 Not only is this a delicious cocktail, but this Very Merry Ornamentini wins the award for best presentation.
 It’s served in a glass ornament and garnished with sugared cranberries.
 This is another one of my favorite Christmas cocktail recipes.

-I know they aren’t a cocktail, but I had to include these Chocolate Covered Spiked Cherries.
+I know they aren’t technically a cocktail, but I had to include this chocolate cherry recipe.
 They are soaked in booze and then dipped in chocolate for the perfect spiked treat.

 I hope you enjoyed my collection of Christmas cocktail recipes and found one or two (new) favorites to serve up this holiday season.
+Drink responsibly and share these recipes with people you love.
 Cheers!